rockleaks/java/README.md

 2. To Delete the folder

-   - On Windows/Linux/MacOS: `rmdir /s foldername`
+   - On Windows: `rmdir /s foldername`
+   - On linux/MacOS: `rm -rf foldername`